jjvanzon/JJs-Reference-Architecture/apis.md

 *`SQL` `string` concatenation* is sort of a no-no, because it removes a layer of protection against `SQL` injection attacks. `SqlClient` has `SqlParameters` from `.NET` to prevent unwanted insertion of scripting. `SqlExecutor` from `JJ.Framework` uses `SqlParameters` under the hood, to offer the same kind of protection.
 This encodes the parameters, so that they are recognized as simple types or string values rather than additional scripting.

-Here is a trick to potentially prevent using string concatenation as an option: When you want to filter something conditionally, depending on a parameter being filled in or not, the following expression might be used in the `SQL` script's `where` clause
+Here is a trick to potentially prevent using string concatenation as an option: When you want to filter something conditionally, depending on a parameter being filled in or not then the following expression might be used in the `SQL` script's `where` clause

 ```sql
 (@value is null or Value = @value)